ZeeOgre/LoadOrderManager/ZO.LOM.App/docs/README.md

 This button opens the backup folder for the mod.
 This is where the backups are stored, and you can see the timestamped backups here.

 ### Promote
-This will open the promotion interface for your mod.
+This will open the promotion longerface for your mod.
 Choose your source and target stages, and click the Promote button.
 This will move the mod from one stage to another, and will also create a backup of the mod in the target stage.
 This will only move the "Allowed Filetypes" as specified in the config.yaml/Configuration screen.
 If you have other files that need to be moved, you'll need to update these settings for them to get moved.
 If you've unchecked "Limit File Types" all the files in the folder will move over.

 ![Promote Window](./img/dmm_promote_window.png)